elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ### Backup

 Grafana is set up to be included in the daily Velero backup.
-We then include the Grafana deployment, pod, and PVC (including the data).
+We then include the Grafana deployment, Pod, and PVC (including the data).
 Manual backups can be taken using velero (include the same resources).

 ### Restore